davidgiven/fluxengine/README.md

 BSD license.
 Please see the contents of the directory for the full text.

-As an exception, `dep/emu` contains parts of the OpenBSD C library code, Todd Miller and William A. Rowe (and probably others).
+As an exception, `dep/emu` contains parts of the OpenBSD C library code, maintained by Todd Miller and William A. Rowe (and probably others).
+It is licensed under the terms of the 3-clause BSD license.
+Please see the contents of the directory for the full text.
+It's been lightly modified by me.

+As an exception, `dep/agg` contains parts of the Anti-Grain Antialiasing library, written by Maxim Semanarev (and others).
 It is licensed under the terms of the 3-clause BSD license.
 Please see the contents of the directory for the full text.
 It's been lightly modified by me.